Dubai Municipality set to announce environmental commitments and new projects at COP28 | www.lokmattimes.com

 Dubai Municipality will participate in a variety of activities during COP28, including themed workshops that it will host on its stand.
 In addition, the municipality will highlight some of its main strategic initiatives and announce new ones designed to make Dubai more sustainable.
 The entity will announce a full programme of activities and announcements ahead of the conference.

-With its planned activities, Dubai Municipality is fully supporting the four pillars of COP28, namely fast tracking the energy transition, fixing climate finance, focusing on people, lives and livelihoods and promoting inclusivity.
+Supporting COP28's action plan: With its planned activities, Dubai Municipality is fully supporting the four pillars of COP28, namely fast-tracking the energy transition, fixing climate finance, focusing on people, lives and livelihoods and promoting inclusivity.
 (ANI/WAM)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app